palantir/conjure/docs/rfc/007-endpoint-errors.md

 can opt into improved error handling as necessary.
 The obvious downside is that producers could publish new errors until the cows come home, but lazy consumers may never actually handle these edge cases.

-## Implementation (Java)
+## Implementation

+Generally, the client-side implementation should be done using whatever language features are best supported by the language itself.
+In Java, we have decided that that is checked exceptions - but in a language such as TypeScript that might be something akin to union types.

+### Java Implementation

 Declaring errors on endpoints not only allows producers to enforce that each error case is going to be handled by a consumer, but it also allows us to provide the tools to make that ergonomic for consumers.
-Exactly how those ergonomics will be provided depend on the language.
 There were two main approaches that were considered:

+**Checked Exceptions**

+Java provides checked exceptions as a method of enforcing that exceptional states are handled, and declared errors on endpoints fit nicely into that.
+Further, it is a well known language feature that requires no external libraries and clearly shows the lineage of errors that are thrown.

 **Enriched Types**

 With an expressive type system, it is possible to express the different possible outcomes as an enriched version of the normal return type.
 This could be done, for example, by using union types, which already exist in the Conjure universe.
 Some languages are more amiable to union types than others.

-**Checked Exceptions**

-Java provides checked exceptions as a method of enforcing that exceptional states are handled, and declared errors on endpoints fit nicely into that.

 **Why The Demo Uses Checked Exceptions**